CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ```

 {{< /tab >}}
 {{< /tabs >}}

-To see the link and administrative state, use the `ip link show` command.
+To see the link and administrative state, use the CUE `cl show interface swp1 link state` command or the Linux `ip link show` command.
 In the following example, swp1 is administratively UP and the physical link is UP (LOWER\_UP flag).

 ```
 cumulus@switch:~$ ip link show dev swp1